rtakak/reddit-Place-Image-Formatter/README.md

 After adding the file, please select from the menu the option to create your file.
 Give the name of your file then the extension.

+CREATED BY : rtakak & mikesingleton
+MODIFY BY : Maxime66410